EmployeeIssues.comU.S. Employee Rights in Plain English

 However, employers may not profit from requiring employees to purchase work uniforms.
 Additionally, work uniform cost may not drop employee wages below the minimum wage or standard overtime pay for those who are eligible, regardless of how and where the employees purchase their uniforms.

-You must file a charge with the EEOC or state equivalent to preserve your right to file a lawsuit, should the EEOC not file one on your behalf.
-Hiring an attorney to file your charge in legalese might increase your chances that the EEOC will see enough merit in your case to pursue it in court.
-Again, many attorneys take discrimination cases on contingency.
+You must file a discrimination charge with the EEOC (or state equivalent) to preserve your right to file a lawsuit, should the EEOC not file one on your behalf.
+Hiring an attorney to file your charge in legalese might increase your chances that the EEOC will see enough merit in your case to pursue it in court or permit you to do so.
+Many attorneys take discrimination cases on contingency.

-Even if it's not discriminatory in the legal sense, an employee may still challenge serious employer discipline against him or her for company policy violation, including a dress code policy.
+Even if it's not discriminatory in the legal sense per se, an employee may still challenge serious employer discipline against him or her for company policy violation, including a dress code policy.
 See an attorney about that.

 If the cost of your work uniforms drops your pay below the minimum wage or standard overtime pay for which you're eligible, consult an attorney or contact the Wage and Hour Division of the U.S. Department of Labor or state equivalent.